Jewish Sites in Paris

 The Roman city of Lutetia was the predecessor of present-day Paris.

-Simone Veil is a Jewish French woman – A nation Hero and Activist – Honored by the President Macron and Buried among other heroes of the nation in the Panthéon – Latin Quarter – She worte “The need to testify”
+Simone Veil is a Jewish French woman – A national Hero and equality Activist – she was honored by the french President Macron and buried among other heroes of the nation in the Panthéon – Latin Quarter – She wrote “The need to testify”

 Some of the Impressive monumental remains of the ancient city are still visible in the Latin quarter of Paris today.